 Who can climb?

-Anyone over the age of 18 that is medically cleared to climb.
+Anyone over the age of 18 (some exceptions can be made) that is medically cleared to climb.
 Please make sure you are physically able to safely participate in this event prior to registering.

 How many climbers are there?

 The number of climbers will be capped at 343, the number of fallen firefighters from 9/11.
 We will have an alternate pool in the event that one of the 343 registered climbers can not make the event.

 How fast do I have to climb the 110 floors?

 The Little Rock 9/11 Memorial Stair Climb is a Memorial event and not a race.
 The event is not timed in any manner.